2025 SP Open

-The 2025 SP Open was the first edition of the SP Open, a professional women's tennis tournament that debuted as part of the WTA 250 series.
+The 2025 SP Open was the first edition of the professional women's tennis tournament that debuted as part of the WTA 250 series.
 It was held in São Paulo, Brazil, at the Parque Villa-Lobos on hardcourts, from 8 to 14 September 2025.
 The event featured a 32-player singles main draw, a 16-player qualifying draw, and a 16-team doubles draw.